VigneshKumar-Tech-Design/VigneshKumar-Tech-Design/README.md

 Lift Off – a responsive UI for satellite launch matchmaking

-A thesis that combined CFD with machine learning to boost nozzle performance
+My Bachelors thesis that combined CFD with machine learning to find optimal nozzle contour

 🎯 I love combining technical precision with human-centered design—because rockets should run hot, but software shouldn’t.